Friday, July 23, 2010

 After bashing prediction systems, claiming that measuring performance of your teammates to predict release dates or personal behavior is inherently wrong, you might deduce that I meant “measuring Actual Hours is pointless”.
+On the contrary my friend, I believe that tracking Actual Hours is imperative for better planning and cutting off waste.

-Using Actual Hours, you could actually see a correlation between Story Points size (internal to the organization) to total amount of Actual Hours Range (external as you can put it on calendar).
-For example, you might notice after a few sprints that 3 Story Points (based on latest 5 features), are usually taking 23-28 Actual Hours to complete.
-Assuming you pick a number, say 6, as the amount of Actual Hours in 1 day a developer can do, such features will translate to around 4-5 working days.
-Story Points can be translated quickly, based on empirical knowledge, to a range of working days.
-This will make release dates predication much easier, assisting your Project Manager and your Marketing team to communicate it in their roadmap or create plans accordingly.
+How can you translate a 3 Story Points or 3 Ideal Days to “it will be ready next Tuesday”?
+By using the actual time it took to perform a task or a feature, you could actually see a correlation between Story Points size (internal to the organization) to the total amount of actual work hours range (external as you can put it on the calendar).
+For example, you might notice after a few sprints that 3 Story Points (based on latest 5 features), are usually taking 23-28 actual work hours to complete.
+Assuming you pick a number, say 6, as the amount of “effective” work hours in a single day, such features will translate to 4-5 working days.

-With Actual Hours history, from the example above, you can see that 3 Story Points translate to 23-28 hours.
-You can immediately add to all features worth 3 Story Points one task called TBD with 25 hours (~avg) and assign it to the owner.
-You move to each one of your features, checking their Story Points -> Actual Hours range, adding the task.
-Next, you slowly break this big TBD task, in each feature, into multiple TBD tasks, each with different owner and estimation, until you see that the effort is balanced between all of your teammates.
+By looking at your actual work hours history, from the example above, you can see that a 3 Story Points feature translates into 23-28 hours of work.
+You can immediately add to all features worth 3 Story Points one task called “TBD” with 25 (average) hours and assign it to one of your teammates.
+That way, you can add a “TBD” task to each one of your features, simply by checking their Story Points -> actual work hours range.

-2 flows for example:
+Two flows for example:

 a.
 3 Story Points (range: 23-28 hours) -> 1 task worth 25h for Joe -> 1 task worth 10 for Joe, 1 task worth 5 for Jim and 1 task worth 10 for Annie.